blinklabs-io/docs/src/content/docs/guides/adder/example-2-watch-a-token-and-get-a-desktop-notification.md

+---
+title: Adder - Example 2
+description: Adder Example 2 - Watch a Token and get a Desktop Notification.
+---

 # Watch a Token and get a Desktop Notification

 In this example we will use Adder to send us a desktop notification when there is a transaction that includes a certain token or asset that we want to track.